mrArkwright/cmidid-kerneldriver/README.md

 MIDI events over the network and combine the events via AppleMIDI into a single MIDI output.

+###DISCLAIMER

+We are not responsible for any damage to your system.
+Neither software nor hardware.

+Use at your own responsibility

 ## Preparing your Raspberry

 In order to build kernel modules on your raspberry pi, running the current version of raspbian, it is necessary to install the kernel sources as they are not shipped in a convenient debian package.